 About Us

-The background to SCBF
+• The background to SCBFChevron-down

 Shetland Community Benefit Fund Ltd was setup in 2011 following an initiative by the Association of Shetland Community Councils and Voluntary Action Shetland in the very early days of renewable energy in the islands when the Viking Energy Wind Farm was first proposed.